Using the Simulator Template

 Simulator template

-The simulator template is how you can control what data is produced when you process your scenario.
+The simulator template controls the simulation parameters and specifies what data is produced when you process your scenario.
 We advise you to be aware of the settings here and what they can produce.
-You can create and edit the simulator templates in both the Editor and the Simulator.
+Simulator templates are created and edited from the chameleon menu.

 Simulation Settings